spike321/BasicSyncAdapter/README.md

 # BasicSynyAdapter

-####Started off with a basic android SyncAdapter Tutorial from the Developer Docs : [Creating a Sync Adapter - Tutorial](https://developer.android.com/training/sync-adapters/creating-sync-adapter.html)
+####Started off with a [Basic android SyncAdapter Tutorial from the Developer Docs](https://developer.android.com/training/sync-adapters/creating-sync-adapter.html)

 The plan is the modify the above tutorial to do the following: